 Similar to nampiLLai‘s vyAkyAnam.

 - paththu – Is AzhwAr talking about bhakthi (devotion) or para bhakthi (the ultimate/full devotion?
-No. Here AzhwAr is talking about very basic desire or even the act of not stopping emperumAn‘s mercy.
-This is because, AzhwAr is talking about emperumAn‘s saulabhyam (simplicity) here and not parathvam (supremacy), As bhagavAn himself says in srI rAmAyaNam yudhdha kANtam 18.3 “mithra bhAvEna samprAptham na thyajEyam kathanchana…” (When one approaches me with adhvEsham (no hatred), Abimukhyam (being friendly towards me), I will never give up such persons …).
-He is seeking out everyone to shower his mercy on them – all he expects is that desire (which is a natural quality) from the jIvAthmA.
+Here AzhwAr is talking about very basic desire or even the act of not stopping emperumAn‘s mercy.
+This is because, AzhwAr is talking about emperumAn‘s saulabhyam (simplicity) here and not parathvam (supremacy).
+As bhagavAn himself says in srI rAmAyaNam yudhdha kANdam 18.3 “mithra bhAvEna samprAptham na thyajEyam kathanchana…” (When one approaches me with adhvEsham (no hatred), Abimukhyam (being friendly towards me), I will never give up such persons …).
+He is seeking out everyone to shower his mercy on that person- all he expects is that desire (which is a natural quality) from the jIvAthmA.

-- adiyavarkku – for the devotees. this is also per emperumAn‘s consideration – he considers even those who have basic desire as equivalent to srI mahAlakshmi, etc.
+- adiyavarkku – for the devotees. this is also per emperumAn‘s consideration – he considers even those who have basic desire as equivalent to srI mahAlakshmi et al.

-- piRargaLukku ariya viththagan – viththagan in thamizh is the same as vismanIya (astonishing) in samskritham.
-Here piRar (others) are those who wants to use emperumAn for their personal benefits.
+- piRargaLukku ariya viththagan – viththagan in thamizh is the same as vismanIya (astonishing) in samskrutham.
+Here piRar (others) are those who want to use emperumAn for their personal benefits.
 He is uncontrollable for them.
-Here the astonishing aspect is though he is totally under the control of yasOdhA, etc., he was uncontrollable by pUthanA, etc. When krishNa was resting before the kurukshEthra battle began, arjuna and dhuryOdhana came to him – he gave himself to arjuna and gave pangaLam (his soldiers – worthless in comparison to him).
-Just like our AchAryas accepted emperumAn only as upAyam (as in the case of arjuna) and others held other achEthanams (insentient – karma, gyAna, bhakthi yOgams, etc) as upAyam (as in the case of dhuryOdhana).
+Here the astonishing aspect is that though he is totally under the control of yasOdhA et al he was uncontrollable by pUthanA et al. When krishNa was resting before the kurukshEthra battle began, arjuna and dhuryOdhana came to him – he gave himself to arjuna and gave pangaLam (his soldiers – worthless in comparison to him) to dhuryOdhana.
+Just like our AchAryas accepted only emperumAn as upAyam (as in the case of arjuna) and others held other achEthanams (insentient – karma, gyAna, bhakthi yOgams etc) as upAyam (as in the case of dhuryOdhana).
 When srI lakshmaNa got hurt and fainted in the battlefield, rAvaNa came along with his soldiers and tried to carry him – but he could not lift him due to the hatred he had.
 But hanuman came and lifted lakshmANa most casually since he was greatly devoted.
 It is not that lakshmaNa tricked rAvaNa – it was just natural that hanuman could lift him.
 Note: Whatever is said for lakshmaNa applies to srI rAma as well.

 - malarmagaL virumbum – His supremacy and simplicity are due to his connection with srI mahAlakshmi.

-- nam arum peRal adigaL – nam (our) highlights his established supremacy as in purusha sUktham, etc. Here lakshmI sambandham (connection to srI mahAlakshmI) is also established by vEdham.
-Being dear to srI mahAlakshmi is the main criteria for being the supreme lord.
+- nam arum peRal adigaL – nam (our) highlights his established supremacy as in purusha sUktham etc. Here lakshmI sambandham (connection to srI mahAlakshmI) is also established by vEdham.
+Being dear to srI mahAlakshmi is the main criterion for being the supreme lord.

 - uravidai AppuNdu – bound in the chest area.
 He was bound where srI mahAlakshmi resides.
 Or it can also be said as “the one who is majestic like bull is bound now”.
 It can also be considered as “udharam” being said as “uram” – udharam means waist as one of his names is dhAmOdharan (one who is bound by rope in the waist area).
 When caught stealing butter, yasOdhA mAtha binds him with the mortar and threatens him “if capable you can release yourself”.